arplaboratory/ros2bag_fixer/README.md

 # ros2bag_fixer
 This is a repository on how to recover Ros2 bags that were corrupted as in they closed before a graceful shutdown.
-BOTH formats .db3 and .mcap require a footer/metadata so require a tool to fix this
+BOTH formats .db3 and .mcap require a footer/metadata so require a tool to fix this.
+THE ROS2 COMMAND REINDEX DOES NOT WORK FOR EITHER BAG FORMAT IN HUMBLE!

 ## How To Recover a corrupted sqlite3 or .db3 without any meta data.